 - Control your blood pressure.

 The main goals of DVT treatment are to:

 - Prevent the clot from breaking off and traveling to your lungs.

 - Prevent future blood clots.

 Several medicines are used to treat and prevent DVT.
 Common ones include warfarin or heparin.
 These thin your blood so that clots won’t form.
 Warfarin can cause birth defects.
 Women who are pregnant should not take warfarin.
 If you can’t take heparin, your healthcare provider may prescribe another type called a thrombin inhibitor.
 Newer treatment programs recommend NOACs (novel oral anticoagulants) as preferable medicines in most settings.
 Brand names include Eliquis, Pradaxa, and Xarelto.

 Anticoagulants can cause you to bleed more easily.
 For example, you might notice that your blood takes longer to clot when you cut yourself.
 You might also bruise more easily.
 If you have any unusual or heavy bleeding, contact your healthcare provider right away.

 Some other medicines can affect how well an anticoagulant works.
 If you’re taking an anticoagulant, contact your healthcare provider before you take any new medicine, including over‑the‑counter medicines or vitamins.
 Certain foods rich in vitamin K, such as dark green vegetables, can also affect how well an anticoagulant works.

-If you can’t take medicine to thin your blood, or if a blood thinner doesn’t work, your healthcare provider may recommend that you have a filter put into your vena cava (the main vein going back to your heart from your lower body).
+There are other treatment options if you can’t take medicine to thin your blood, or if a blood thinner doesn’t work.
+Your healthcare provider may suggest putting a filter put into your vena cava.
+This is the main vein that carries blood from your lower body to your heart.
 This filter can catch a clot as it moves through your bloodstream and prevent it from reaching your lungs.
 This treatment is used mostly for people who have had several blood clots travel to their lungs.